ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 System and application authentication must always use service accounts .
 Use certificates for service account authentication.
 Follow [NCSC guidelines][ncsccertificates] for issuing and securing the certificates.
 If you can't use certificates, passwords are an acceptable alternative.

-Service account passwords:
+Service account passwords must:

-- must be system generated
+- be system generated
-- must be at least 15 characters long
+- be at least 15 characters long
+- be no more than 128 characters long
-- must be complex, including upper-case and lower-case letters, digits, punctuation, and special characters
+- be complex, including upper-case and lower-case letters, digits, punctuation, and special characters
-- must be kept secure, by using hashes or encryption
+- be kept secure, by using hashes or encryption
-- must not be stored in the clear in any systems or applications
+- not be stored in the clear in any systems or applications
-- must not be used by standard or administrative users for any purpose
+- not be used by standard or administrative users for any purpose

 ### Default passwords